 - If your native language is other than English, the Test of English as a Foreign Language (TOEFL) is required.
-Please send this to the Office of Graduate Studies using school code 6875.
+Please send this to the Graduate School using school code 6875.

 - Please be sure to upload all supplemental materials BEFORE you submit the application.

 For applicants currently enrolled as graduate students at MU